Ryan Hardie: Blackpool

 Hardie moved to EFL League One club Blackpool for an undisclosed fee in July 2019.
 He scored his first goal for Blackpool when he scored in an EFL Trophy tie against Morecambe on 3 September 2019.

 He signed on loan for Plymouth Argyle for the rest of the 2019–20 season on 9 January 2020.
 On 29 July, he returned to Plymouth on loan until the end of the 2020–21 season.

 Plymouth Argyle

 Halfway through his second loan spell at the club, Hardie completed a permanent move on 29 January 2021.

 On 25 May 2023, Hardie signed a new three-year contract with Plymouth after finishing the 2022–23 League One season as the club's top scorer with 17 goals.
 Later that year, on 5 August, he scored his 50th goal for the club in 164 appearances during a 3–1 victory over Huddersfield Town.

-On 1 February 2025, Hardie scored his 100th career goal against West Bromwich Albion at Home Park.
+Hardie scored his 100th career goal against West Bromwich Albion at Home Park on 1 February 2025.

 On 9 February 2025, he scored a penalty against Premier League and UEFA Champions League league phase leaders Liverpool to knock them out of the FA Cup.

+Wrexham

+In June 2025, Hardie signed to play for Wrexham until the end of the 2027–28 season.

+On 2 February 2026, Hardie signed for Huddersfield Town on loan until the end of the season.

+On 11 August 2026, Hardie signed for Bolton Wanderers on loan until the end of the season.